 The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts expensed during the reporting period.
-On an ongoing basis, management evaluates its estimates, including those related to accruals for research and development costs, stock-based compensation, uncertain tax positions and fair values of common stock and preferred stock.
+On an ongoing basis, management evaluates its estimates, including those related to accruals for research and development costs, stock-based compensation, and uncertain tax positions.
 We adjust such estimates and assumptions when facts and circumstances dictate.
 Changes in those estimates resulting from continuing changes in the economic environment will be reflected in the consolidated financial statements in future periods.
 As future events and their effects cannot be determined with precision, actual results could materially differ from those estimates and assumptions.